sparky0520/notes/README.md

 - Make sure to have the latest version of NodeJS installed on your computer.
 Visit `nodejs.org` to download it.

-- Clone this repository on your machine using git clone
+- Clone this repository on your machine using `git clone https://github.com/sparky0520/notes.git`

+- Install all the dependencies using `npm install`

+- Run the development server using `npm run dev`.